Ron Paul Says Syria Gas Attack Was ‘False Flag,’ Echoing Claim By Russian Foreign Ministry

 While Trump had consistently stated that U.S. policy in Syria should remain focused on fighting the terror group ISIS even if it means leaving Assad in power, Trump appeared to change his stance after news of the Syria gas attack was broadcast worldwide on Tuesday.

-The civil war in Syria has been ongoing for six years and according to a report by the Syrian-American Medical Society, about 1,500 Syrians had been killed in 161 chemical gas attacks prior to Tuesday, Trump until this week remained steadfast in his opposition to U.S. action to remove Assad.
+The civil war in Syria has been ongoing for six years, and according to a report by the Syrian-American Medical Society, about 1,500 Syrians had been killed in 161 chemical gas attacks prior to Tuesday, Trump, until this week, remained steadfast in his opposition to U.S. action to remove Assad.

-The overwhelming majority of chemical weapons attacks have been the work of the Assad government in Syria, according to most Western governments, though Assad claims that the chemical attacks are the work of anti-government Syria rebels.
+The overwhelming majority of chemical weapons attacks have been the work of the Assad government in Syria, according to most Western governments, although Assad claims that the chemical attacks are the work of anti-government Syria rebels.

 “My attitude toward Syria and Assad has changed very much,” Trump said at a White House Rose Garden press conference.
 “It crossed a lot of lines for me.”